danielstieger/postoffice/README.md

 ```

 More information on moware can be found at our [homepage](https://www.modellwerkstatt.org/moware.html).
 For more information feel free to contact us at [info@modellwerkstatt.org](mailto:info@modellwerkstatt.org)

+We packaged also some configurations to run this application on an oracle DB instance.
+The oracle express edition is also freely available for demo purposes.